Juvenile Indigent Defense Delivery System

 Ages of Juvenile Court Jurisdiction

-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
+The age of a young person who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In Florida:

-- The youngest age at which a juvenile can be adjudicated delinquent is not specified by any statute;
+- The youngest age at which a youth can be adjudicated delinquent is not specified by any statute;

 Youth in Adult Court